British soul: 1980s

 In the 1980s, the situation began to change radically, with a wave of nostalgia for 1960s soul music.
 There were flourishing soul scenes in major cities like London and Manchester, often with many black artists, supported by pirate radio stations such as Invicta, Solar Radio, Kiss FM, and LWR, but most acts were unable to break out into the national consciousness.
 Britain's post-disco sound contributed some new black artists to the emerging contemporary R&B sound (originating in the U.S.) by artists such as Imagination.
 Also of note were Junior, whose major hit "Mama Used to Say" made him the first black British act to appear on Soul Train, followed by Princess with "Say I'm Your Number One" (1985), Jaki Graham with "Could It Be I'm Falling in Love", Central Line with "Walking into Sunshine" (1981) and the bands Linx and Freeez.
 Loose Ends, Five Star, 52nd Street, Beggar and Co and the Pasadenas gained R&B hits also.
 Increased interest in soul was reflected and fuelled by a series of covers and songs inspired by soul for a number of major acts including Phil Collins' cover of "You Can't Hurry Love" (1982), Paul Young's "Every Time You Go Away" (1984), Steve Winwood's "Higher Love" (1986) and "Roll with It" (1988) and songs by new wave acts including the Style Council's "Shout to the Top" (1984), Eurythmics' "Here Comes the Rain Again" and "Missionary Man" (1986), ABC's "When Smokey Sings" (1987), and Spandau Ballet's "True" and "Gold".
 Dexys Midnight Runners also achieved two UK number ones in "Come On Eileen" and "Geno" with their distinctive blend of Celtic folk, new wave and, most importantly, soul music.

 For the first time since the 1960s, there were also notable acts who specialised in soul.
 These included George Michael, who reinvented himself a white soul singer with the multi-platinum album Faith (1987).
 Also significant were Ruby Turner, Sade, Loose Ends, and toward the end of the decade, Tongue 'n' Cheek, the Chimes, Lisa Stansfield and Soul II Soul.
 The latter's breakthrough hits "Keep On Movin'" and "Back to Life" in 1989 have been seen as opening the door to the mainstream for black British soul and R&B performers.

-Whilst bands such as Soul II Soul started to see international success, a new underground wave of street soul began to emerge.
+Whilst bands such as Soul II Soul started to see international success, a new underground wave of UK street soul began to emerge.